crawl/crawl/crawl-ref/docs/crawl_manual.rst

   * Crossbows
   * Slings

-Throwing is the skill for all things hurled without a launcher: tomahawks, javelins, nets, darts, etc. The other skills refer to various types of missiles shot with a launcher.
+Throwing is the skill for all things hurled without a launcher: boomerangs, javelins, nets, darts, etc. The other skills refer to various types of missiles shot with a launcher.
 Since stones can be thrown without launchers to some effect, these skills crosstrain: